Tan-JunWei/CTF-Writeups/content/PicoCTF/shark on a wire 1.md

 I analysed the various `UDP streams`, and managed to find the flag in the 6th stream.

+>[!danger] Decoy Flags
->[!caution] There are decoy flags in this challenge, such as one fake flag in _UDP 7th stream_.
+>There are decoy flags in this challenge, such as one fake flag in _UDP 7th stream_.

 ![[PicoCTF shark on a wire 1 3.png]]